 The acute:chronic workload ratio (ACWR) has been proven to be a good choice to monitor load in athletes across different sports such as handball, soccer, swimming.

-Within our group we are now conducting two scientific studies based on the SMASH prospective cohort investigating for the first time the eventual association of ACWR with shoulder and/or spine injuries in adolescent tennis players.
+Within our group we have now published two prospective scientific studies based on the SMASH cohort investigating the association of ACWR with shoulder injuries and/or back pain in adolescent tennis players (n=301).
+Scan the QR code to the left for access.

 Elite sports in general have changed dramatically over the last decade and tennis is no exception.
 Tennis players need to master the complex techniques in the areas of sport-specific movement, for example the service motion and the movement patterns on-court, requiring acceleration and deceleration in combination with change of direction (M. W. Hoppe et al., 2014; M. Kovacs & Ellenbecker, 2011; M. S. Kovacs, 2006).
 In addition tennis has become a true physical challenge requiring strength, speed, power, agility, mobility, aerobic fitness and anaerobic power output (König et al., 2001).